EUCAIM/End-User-Guide/6-UserGuide4Members.md

 #### 6.2.2.1 Batch upload via QP-Insights Uploader (Desktop App):
 The [QP-Insights Uploader](https://bio.tools/qp-insights_uploader) desktop application can be downloaded from the EUCAIM [harbor registry](https://harbor.eucaim.cancerimage.eu/harbor/projects/3/repositories/qp_insights_uploader/artifacts-tab).
 Guidance on how to download softwares is provided in Section 5.4.

-First, log in you using your **UPV reference node credentials**.
+First, log in using your **UPV reference node credentials**.
 If you previously accessed the platform using LS-AAI, you may need to manually set up a password.
 You can do this under:

- User Account -> Account security -> Signing in.
+ [Main page](https://eucaim-node.i3m.upv.es) -> User Account -> Account security -> Signing in -> Add a password.

  Once logged in, select the type of data you intend to upload first: imaging or clinical.